An American original.

 He has lived and cruised in the Bahamas on his sailboat and discovered a sunken Spanish treasure galleon in 1965, the largest treasure discovery of the legendary pieces-of-eight from the reign of Philip IV (1621-1665,) the news of which made headlines throughout the world and a cover story in Look magazine.

 He was the oceanographic search director for Bahamas Oceanographic Society, under a Harvard charter, appointed by James H. Rand.
 During his cruising days he was a friend, coach, and diving companion of Jacques Mayol, the famous French skin diver and free dive record holder.
 He performed one of the earliest open water emergency stage recompression rescues during Jacques Mayol's world record dive when two safety divers got the bends from overexposure working at a depth of 200 feet, off the coast of Grand Bahama.
-The details of many of his adventures will be covered in his upcoming book.
+The details of many of his adventures are covered in his new book.

 Email address: email@example.com